qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 window.
 That means that you can incorporate a model as a part of a bigger model, just as you add any other algorithm.

-Models will show up in the Browser Panel, and can be run from there.
+Models will show up in the :ref:`Browser <browser_panel>` panel , and can be run from there.

 Exporting a model as an image, PDF or SVG .........................................